 How to make easy Jello marshmallow candy squares, pinwheels or roll ups?

-- Use a NEW bag of marshmallows because the older stale ones don't melt easily.
+- Use a new bag of marshmallows- Because the older stale ones don't melt easily.

-- When you flip over the set marshmallow mixture onto your table or cookie tray, make sure to line it with foil paper and spray it with oil.
-DON'T use parchment paper or wax paper since that will make a sticky mess.
+- When you flip over the set marshmallow mixture- Make sure to line it with foil paper and spray it with oil.
+Don't use parchment paper or wax paper since that will make a sticky mess.

-- Use a sharp knife to LOOSEN the edges before you turn over the set mixture onto your table.
+- Use a sharp knife- To loosen the edges before you turn over the set mixture onto your table.

 Recipe FAQs